 How does Carryover data work?

 If you’re not on a Prepay or Pay Monthly plan with endless data, you’re probably on a plan with NZ Carryover data.
 We figure that if you pay for the data it’s yours for up to a year.
 It’s only fair.
 What this means for you is that any unused data in any month will be carried over to the following month as long as you keep your plan active.
 You’ve got 12 months to use it, so anything left over won’t go to waste.

-Carryover data from a previous month is used before your new monthly allocation of plan data.
+Carryover data from a previous month is used after your new monthly allocation of plan data.
 You can see your remaining balances at any time, just log in to Your 2degrees, or check it out in the app.

 If I’ve run out of my included data and my Carryover data, what will it cost me?

 If you’re on Prepay and run out of data but still have credit, you’ll be charged for data at a rate of $0.50c per MB.
 If you’re using Data Clock or have Autopay set up, casual data use is not available.

 For the best value, if you’re out of data, you should head to our Data Clock app to grab a great value time-based pack or add one of our awesome Prepay or Pay Monthly Data Add-ons, which won’t break the bank.

 How do I buy a 2degrees Data Add-on?

 All our plans come with either endless or Carryover data, but if you have the megabyte munchies, check out our full range of Data Add-ons for Prepay, Pay Monthly and Business.
 They’re easy to get your hands on and give you the best bang for your buck when it comes to mobile data.